Meet the Plant-Based Protein That Will Help You Sleep Better Tonight

 One of those essential amino acids is tryptophan, which Robinett explains is a precursor to serotonin (meaning your body needs tryptophan in order to make it), the happy neurotransmitter.
 It can help boost your mood and calm you down.
 Serotonin is also the precursor to melatonin, which Robinett says can help you sleep better.
 Those two chemicals are essential for, what else, a good night's rest.

 Downside: Because it's algae, spiriulina tastes a little... fishy.
 Robinett turns it into a delicious pesto to make it a bit more fun (and palatable) to eat.
-To get the recipe and learn about all of spirulina's other health benefits, be sure to watch the full video above.
+To get the recipe and learn about all of the health benefits of spirulina, be sure to watch the full video above.

 Want more Plant Based?
 Watch Robinett make this CBD-infused celery juice lemonade, or how to make a gut-healthy salad dressing from medicinal mushrooms.